How to Deploy and Configure ArgoCD in Kubernetes (Step-by-Step)

 kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

-If you are not interested in UI, SSO, multi-cluster features then you can install core Argo CD components only:
+If you don’t need the UI, SSO, or multi-cluster features, you can install only the core components:

 1